 When it comes to sides, basic is the way to go once again.
-If you’re making mashed potatoes, feel free to dish some up for your cat — but only before you’ve added in any seasonings and luxurious heapings of milk, cream or even some five-year cave-aged gruyere for your own taste buds’ benefit.
+If you’re making mashed potatoes, feel free to dish some up for your cat, but only before you’ve added in any seasonings and luxurious heaps of milk, cream, or even some five-year cave-aged gruyère for your own taste buds’ benefit.

-Take the same approach to the traditional sweet potato dish — throw an extra small one into the oven and roast it for 40 minutes while you’re cooking the bird, then peel and serve up a tiny helping of orange flesh to your cat.
+Take the same approach to the traditional sweet potato dish.
+Throw an extra small one into the oven and roast it for 40 minutes while you’re cooking the bird, then peel and serve up a tiny helping of orange deliciousness to your cat.

 Also, pumpkin is good!
 Go the cheat sheet route and save some of the canned pumpkin you might be using for a pumpkin pie and add it to your cat’s bowl.

 At this point, you’ve got the makings of a mini Thanksgiving feast to serve to your cat.
-Sure, sides and condiments like cranberry sauce and your family’s age old take on the classic green bean casserole are off the table, but once she’s face deep in gravy your cat’s unlikely to care.
+Sure, sides and condiments like cranberry sauce and your family’s age-old take on the classic green bean casserole are off the table, but once your kitty is face deep in gravy, they’re unlikely to care.
 Just don’t expect any feline help when it comes to tackling the dreaded dirty dishes.